-- Japan's economy is likely to keep growing at a pace above its potential growth rate, with overseas economies growing moderately and as a virtuous cycle from income to spending gradually intensifies against the background of factors such as accommodative financial conditions. - The year-on-year rate of increase in the consumer price index (CPI, all items less fresh food) is likely to be in the range of 2.5-3.0 percent for fiscal 2024 and then be at around 2 percent for fiscal 2025 and 2026.
-While the effects of a pass-through to consumer prices of cost increases led by the past rise in import prices are expected to wane, the rate of increase is projected to be pushed up through fiscal 2025 by the effects of the recent rise in crude oil prices and a waning of the effects of the government's economic measures pushing down CPI inflation.
-Meanwhile, underlying CPI inflation is expected to increase gradually, since it is projected that the output gap will improve and that medium-to long-term inflation expectations will rise with a virtuous cycle between wages and prices continuing to intensify.
-In the second half of the projection period, it is likely to be at a level that is generally consistent with the price stability target. - Comparing the projections through fiscal 2025 with those presented in the previous Outlook for Economic Activity and Prices (Outlook Report), the projected real GDP growth rates for fiscal 2023 and 2024 are lower, mainly reflecting lower private consumption, but the projected growth rate for fiscal 2025 is more or less unchanged.
-The projected year-on-year rate of increase in the CPI (all items less fresh food) for fiscal 2024 is higher, but that for fiscal 2025 is more or less unchanged. - Concerning risks to the outlook, there remain high uncertainties surrounding Japan's economic activity and prices, including developments in overseas economic activity and prices, developments in commodity prices, and domestic firms' wage- and price-setting behavior.
-Under these circumstances, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices. - With regard to the risk balance, risks to economic activity are generally balanced for fiscal 2024 onward.
-Risks to prices are skewed to the upside for fiscal 2024 but are generally balanced thereafter.
+- Japan's economy is likely to keep growing at a pace above its potential growth rate, with overseas economies continuing to grow moderately and as a virtuous cycle from income to spending gradually intensifies against the background of factors such as accommodative financial conditions. - The year-on-year rate of increase in the consumer price index (CPI, all items less fresh food) is likely to be at around 2.5 percent for fiscal 2024 and then be at around 2 percent for fiscal 2025 and 2026.
+While the effects of a pass-through to consumer prices of cost increases led by the past rise in import prices are expected to wane, the rate of increase is projected to be pushed up through fiscal 2025 by factors such as a dissipation of the effects of the government's measures pushing down CPI inflation.
+Meanwhile, underlying CPI inflation is expected to increase gradually, since it is projected that the output gap will improve and that medium- to long-term inflation expectations will rise with a virtuous cycle between wages and prices continuing to intensify.
+In the second half of the projection period, it is likely to be at a level that is generally consistent with the price stability target. - Comparing the projections with those presented in the previous Outlook for Economic Activity and Prices (Outlook Report), the projected real GDP growth rate for fiscal 2024 is somewhat lower, mainly due to the impact of the statistical revision to the GDP figures for fiscal 2023.
+The projected year-on-year rate of increase in the CPI (all items less fresh food) for fiscal 2024 is lower, mainly because the government's measures will push down energy prices; on the other hand, that for fiscal 2025 is somewhat higher due to a dissipation of the effects of these measures. - Concerning risks to the outlook, there remain high uncertainties surrounding Japan's economic activity and prices, including developments in overseas economic activity and prices, developments in commodity prices, and domestic firms' wage- and price-setting behavior.
+Under these circumstances, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices.
+In particular, with firms' behavior shifting more toward raising wages and prices recently, exchange rate developments are, compared to the past, more likely to affect prices. - With regard to the risk balance, risks to economic activity are skewed to the upside for fiscal 2025.
+Risks to prices are skewed to the upside for fiscal 2024 and 2025.

-1 "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on April 25 and 26, 2024.
+1 "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on July 30 and 31, 2024.